What is Medicare Advantage?

 - Initial Enrollment Period – Your Initial Enrollment Period (IEP) is when you are enrolling in Medicare for the first time.
 During your IEP, you will have the option to purchase a Medicare Advantage plan.
 If you are already retired, your IEP will likely begin when you turn 65 and first become eligible for Medicare.
 If you choose to work beyond age 65, you will likely be granted your IEP when you retire.

 - Annual Enrollment Period – If you are already enrolled in a Medicare plan, Medicare’s Annual Enrollment Period (AEP) is your chance each year to make any changes to your current Medicare plan or select a new Medicare plan.

 Learn More about Medicare Advantage

 Still have questions about Medicare Advantage plans?
 Call us at 1-866-600-5638!
-Our team of Benefit Advisors can answer your questions and help you determine if a Medicare Advantage plan is right for you.
+Our team of advisors can answer your questions and help you determine if a Medicare Advantage plan is right for you.